(AN INTRODUCTION TO) FUTURES AND OPTIONS

 HALT AND CATCH FIRE

-There a joke by Woody Allen where he explains that two critical magazines have merged.
+There is a joke by Woody Allen where he explains that two critical magazines have merged.
 One was called Dissent and the other Commentary.
 The new name is Dysentery.

 So what we have here with THESTOCKEXCHANGE doesn't want to be a merger of two artistic practices like that.
 It's not a collective, it's not even doing things collectively.
 It's more living apart together (again Woody Allen waving across Central Park to Mia Farrow).
 It's an uncompromising simultaneity.
 It's the incompatible forced together with unsound methods.
 Or maybe, more accurately: not necessarily agreeing by leaving the conversation unresolved, to be picked up again the next time.